MarkGelo/Fun-with-Lambda-Functions/README.md

 Will tweet/post a random frame from Tom and Jerry Classics every 30 minutes.

 # Card Scraping
-Scrapes through json files and websites for card information and images to potentially use for a Discord bot.
-Currently, only using Pokemon cards which allows users to collect and trade over 21 thousand pokemon cards using [Munch](https://top.gg/bot/717368969102622770) bot in Discord.
+Scrapes through json files and websites for card information and images to potentially use for other projects.